Background: Dulles International Airport

 The remaining submissions included miscellaneous proposals from smaller firms, technology startups, and text-only comments on the RFI process itself.

-The following table provides a comprehensive overview of the six major P3 respondents and their key characteristics:
+The following table provides an overview of the six P3 respondents (RFI docket DOT-OST-2025-1887):

 | Respondent | Geographic Base | AUM / Scale | Airport Experience | Proposed Investment Range | Concession Term (Implied) |